 Frequently Asked Questions

-Does the Department of Comparative Literature require the GRE subject exam?
-The department does not require the GRE subject exam, and scores for this exam are not considered in the admissions process.
+Does the Department of Comparative Literature require the GRE Subject Exam?
+No, the department does not require the GRE subject exam, and scores for this exam are not considered in the admissions process.
 Do not submit GRE subject exam scores in your online application.

 My writing sample is over 20 pages long.
 Will my application still be considered?
 Your application will still be considered if your writing sample is over the recommended upper limit of 20 pages.
 This recommended limit is not absolutely fixed, but we strongly suggest that applicants try to adhere to it as closely as possible.
 If you are unable to reduce the paper you want to use as a writing sample in your PhD application to 20 pages, please consider providing an 20-page excerpt from that paper and supplying a brief (one-page or less) abstract that contextualizes the function and place of the excerpted section within the paper as a whole.